The Justice for All Initiative

 By creating new entryways into the system, as well as a guided continuum of pathways through it, the Justice for All initiative seeks to provide 100 percent access to civil justice in accordance with the Conference of Chief Justices (CCJ) and Conference of State Court Administrators (COSCA) resolution on Meaningful Access to Justice for All.
 (See also CCJ/COSCA Resolution 3.)

-The project is chaired by the Honorable Ralph Gants, Chief Justice of the Supreme Judicial Court of Massachusetts, and the Honorable Laurie Zelon, Associate Justice of the California Court of Appeal.
-It is supported by Public Welfare Foundation, The Kresge Foundation, the Open Society Foundations, and The JPB Foundation, and it is staffed by National Center for State Courts and SRLN.
+The project is chaired by the Honorable Bridget Mary McCormack, Chief Justice of the Michigan Supreme Court, and the Honorable Laurie Zelon, Associate Justice of the California Court of Appeal (retired).
+The JFA initiative was founded with the support of the Public Welfare Foundation.
+Further generous support has been provided by The Kresge Foundation, the Open Society Foundations, and The JPB Foundation, The project is staffed by National Center for State Courts and SRLN.